codegram01/gramjs/README.md

 When you change array, you need call myArr.markChange() to update html

 ### function g_if(ctnElm, op, ...render) {}
-g_if is condition render,
+g_if is condition render

 g_if recevive
 - ctn: g_if need placeholder element
-- op : is condition value
+- op : is condition reactive value create with ref
-- ...render : list render function for render element and return element g_if return ctnElm
+- ...render : list render function for render element and return element

+g_if return ctnElm.

+when condition false g_if remove all render, and when true it run render again

 Example:
 ```javascript